 Fine Art Giclée FAQ

 What is Giclée?Giclée is the name given to a process of making reproductions of your artwork.
-It involves creating a digital representation of your work; either with a scanner and film or more commonly a high resolution digital camera, and the printing the digital file on specially designed high resolution InkJet printers using archival inks and specially prepared media.
+It involves creating a digital representation of your work; either with a scanner and film or more commonly a high resolution digital camera, and then printing the digital file on specially designed high resolution InkJet printers using archival inks and specially prepared media.
 These media are customarily papers and canvases, but can also be metal, plastic, glass, even wood.

 Is there really a market for Giclée prints?You bet!
 Archival/Giclée prints are one of the hottest mediums for publishing art.
-Because it works from digital files and can be imaged onto many different media, making it perfect for the photographer who digitally enhances their files or the artist looking to reproduce their art in smaller quantities over a longer period of time.
+Because it works from digital files and can be imaged onto many different media, it is perfect for the photographer who digitally enhances their files or the artist looking to reproduce their art in smaller quantities over a longer period of time.
 Like all artistic mediums, prices vary widely based on the typical factors, but these prints are artworks in their own right and command prices to match.

 How long will they last?Believe it or not, there are no hard and fast longevity standards for archival or Giclée prints!
 Most reputable suppliers use inks and papers that are lightfast rated to at least 50 years, though some suppliers feel that 20 years still qualifies as Giclée appropriate.
 Lightfast means there will be no visibly noticeable fading or color shift within the specified time period.
 Ours have been tested lightfast to 80 - 100 years under standard museum display conditions.
 If you’d care to read the Wilhelm Image Research test results, here is the link to their PDF.